Using Perplexity for Deep OSINT Research

 Can Perplexity be used for competitive intelligence?

-How does Perplexity handle misinformation?
+How does Perplexity handle disinformation?

 Should Perplexity replace professional OSINT platforms?